What is a translation?

 Who owns rights in translations?

-If you translated the lyrics of a musical work, you will own the in the translation, while the rights holders of the original lyrics will continue to own the rights in the lyrics.
+If you translated the lyrics of a musical work, you will own the The controls creators or rights holders have over what they have created or produced and over their identity and image. in the translation, while the rights holders of the original lyrics will continue to own the rights in the lyrics.
 Therefore, both you and the owners of the original lyrics will own a share of the musical work using the translated lyrics.
-Rights holders of the original lyrics must be and will receive a share of any income when the musical work with the translated lyrics is used.
+Rights holders of the original lyrics must be To be publicly acknowledged for a contribution to the creation of a musical work, a live performance, or sound recording, for example, listing a songwriter's or performer's name. and will receive a share of any income when the musical work with the translated lyrics is used.

 If a new sound recording is created with the translated lyrics and released, you will own a share of the musical work and receive income based on what you negotiated and agreed with the rights holders of the original musical work.